habbie321/deutsch-im-blick/README.md

 An unofficial Electron app version of the Deutsch im Blick open textbook!

+⚠️ **EARLY DEVELOPMENT PREVIEW** - Not ready for actual use yet

+This app is in **very early development** and is not functional for language learning.
+Currently for developers/contributors only.

 ## Description

 This is a German language-learning application based off [the Deutsch im Blick open textbook by the University of Texas at Austin](https://coerll.utexas.edu/dib/credits.php).
 This project is not affiliated with them; it is being made under accordance with their Open License (more info [here](https://coerll.utexas.edu/coerll/)).